uconneeb/evolution/biblio.md

 **Simpson et al. 2011.** [Polyphenism in insects.](http://doi.org/10.1016/j.cub.2011.06.006) Current Biology 21:R738-R749.

 **Slon et al. 2018.** [The genome of the offspring of a Neanderthal mother and a Denisovan father.](https://doi.org/10.1038/s41586-018-0455-x) Nature 561:113–116.

+**Schmieder and Kring 2020.** [Earth's impact events through geologic time: a list of recommended ages for terrestrial impact structures and deposits.](https://doi.org/10.1089/ast.2019.2085) Astrobiology 20:91-141.

 **Smith 1993.** [Disruptive selection and the genetic basis of bill size polymorphism in the African finch Pyrenestes.](https://doi.org/10.1038/363618a0) Nature 363:618–620.